isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-insertional-achilles-tendonitis.markdown

 Cons
 - Some reviewers observed that the heel drop was a bit high
 ### [4.
 Drew Shoe Women's Rose Mary Jane](https://www.amazon.com/dp/B0081S20CO/?tag=p-policy-20)
-If youre looking for comfortable therapeutic shoes that will help with your insertional Achilles tendonitis, then pick these Drew Shoes.
+If youre looking for comfortable therapeuticÂ shoes that will help with your insertional Achilles tendonitis, then pick these Drew Shoes.
 These shoes have everything that anyone with problem feet will appreciate.
 *The heel section of this *
 Rose Mary Jane shoe features an Extended Medial Heel Stabilizer that provides crucial support at the heel area.
 Thus, it helps to soothe the pain in the heel area.